ooni/ooni.org/content/about/glossary.md

 ### Caching

-Caching is the process of storing data in a cache, which is a temporary storage area.
+Caching is the process of storing data in a temporary storage that allows faster access for future usage.

-Caching aims to store data so that future requests for that data can be served faster.
+For example, a web server may cache certain web resources so they can be loaded faster when a user requests them.

 ### Circumvention tools